telerik/winforms-docs/ribbonbar/getting-started/creating-and-using-contextual-tab-groups.md

 ---
 title: Creating and Using Contextual Tab Groups
-page_title: Creating and Using Contextual Tab Groups
+page_title: Creating and Using Contextual Tab Groups | UI for WinForms Documentation
 description: Creating and Using Contextual Tab Groups
-slug: ribbonbar-creating-and-using-contextual-tab-groups
+slug: winforms/ribbonbar/getting-started/creating-and-using-contextual-tab-groups
 tags: creating,and,using,contextual,tab,groups
 published: True
 position: 8